 So, what now.
 Have you been putting off taking statins?
 Will this new research help to change your mind?

-If I was to put my “to good to be true hat on” I may just think is this another ploy to hopefully encourage those males who won’t take statins for their cholesterol to surrender.
+If I was to put my “too good to be a true hat on” I may just think is this another ploy to hopefully encourage those males who won’t take statins for their cholesterol to surrender.

-As for those of us who have normal cholesterol levels, Dr Alexios Samentzas reckons it would be unlikely to help.
-So I suppose its keep taking Viagra if you need them, If you would like to know more
+As for those of us who have normal cholesterol levels, Dr. Alexios Samentzas reckons it would be unlikely to help.
+So I suppose it keeps taking Viagra if you need them,

 The Article its-self was penned by Ben Spencer Medical Correspondent In Rome For The Daily Mail.